Academics

 Fall Semester and Year-long Classes:

-• August 1st through the last school day of the first cycle of classes of the school year – drop/add period for fall semester and year-long courses.
+• August 1st through the last school day of the first two weeks of classes of the school year – drop/add period for fall semester and year-long courses.

-• August 1st through the last school day of the first cycle of classes – last day to move from an Honors level course to a regular level course without going through the level change process.
+• August 1st through the last school day of the first two weeks of classes – last day to move from an Honors level course to a regular level course without going through the level change process.

 • The last school day in September